Reviewed

 • Estimated breeding value (EBV)

-An estimate of an individual's true breeding value for a trait based on the performance of the individual and close relatives for the trait.
-EBV is a systematic way of combining available performance information on the individual brothers and sisters and the progeny of the individual.
+An estimate of an individual's true breeding value for a trait based on the performance of the individual and close relatives for the trait itself and sometimes performance of genetically correlated traits.
+EBV combines available performance information on the individual and sibs and the progeny of the individual and other relatives.
+Expected progeny differences (one-half EBV) have replaced EBVs in most breed association programs.

 • F1

-Offspring resulting from the mating of a purebred (straightbred) bull to purebred females of another breed.
+Offspring resulting from the mating of a purebred (straight-bred) sire of one breed to a purebred dam of a different breed.

 • Feed conversion (feed efficiency)